49ers–Rams rivalry: 2000s

-The Rams and their Greatest Show on Turf offense (1999-2001) regained the upper hand against San Francisco with 6 consecutive regular season victories against them in that time period right after having previously dropped 17 straight games including one playoff loss in the 1989 NFC Championship game.
+The Rams and their Greatest Show on Turf offense (1999-2001) regained the upper hand against San Francisco with 6 consecutive regular-season victories against them in that period right after having previously dropped 17 straight games including one playoff loss in the 1989 NFC Championship game.
 Ultimately, in the early 2000s, they went 8–2 against the 49ers from 2000 to 2004.
 But both teams fell into decline and neither team was a playoff contender as the decade wore on.
 The 49ers had the upper hand during the latter part of the decade, going 8–2 against St. Louis from 2005 to 2009.